Unruh Thruster Feasibility Calculator

 | C | 1e12 | 100 |

-This calculator is intentionally optimistic.
-It assumes that the Unruh temperature can be treated as though it were an ordinary thermal source available to a device, that a chosen surface can radiate like a perfect blackbody at that temperature, and that the resulting radiation can be directed with ideal efficiency to produce maximum photon thrust.
-Each of those assumptions is generous.
-Taken together, they make the output more of an upper-limit thought experiment than a realistic performance prediction.
+This Unruh thruster calculator is intentionally optimistic.
+It assumes the Unruh temperature can be treated as a usable thermal source, that the chosen surface radiates like a perfect blackbody, and that the emitted power can be turned into perfectly directed photon thrust.
+Those assumptions are generous, and together they make the result an upper bound rather than a prediction of real hardware performance.